Video: Monica Cerutti shares her story, before and after DBS

 Deep brain stimulation (DBS) is a surgical procedure used to treat movement disorders.
 It was approved by the FDA in 1997.

 DBS delivers electrical stimulation in carefully mapped sites of your brain through embedded electrodes, much like a cardiac pacemaker.
-This low-level electrical stimulation helps the motor networks in the brain synchronize.
+This low-level electrical stimulation helps synchronize the motor networks in the brain.
 DBS can help ease the burden of prescription therapy for movement disorders most commonly associated with Parkinson’s disease, essential tremor and dystonia.

 First in the Region for DBS

-UC San Diego Health System was the first to introduce deep brain stimulation therapy in San Diego, and we have been advancing our knowledge in the treatment of movement disorders ever since.
-We are the only center offering the frameless DBS technique in the Southern California region.
+UC San Diego Health was the first to introduce deep brain stimulation therapy in San Diego, and we have been advancing our knowledge in the treatment of movement disorders ever since.
+We are the only center offering the frameless DBS technique in the San Diego County.

-The Movement Disorder Center at UC San Diego comprises a team of movement disorder specialists – a neurosurgeon, neuropsychologists, a nurse practitioner, and physical, speech and occupational therapists – who conduct an in-depth evaluation before considering patients for deep brain stimulation.
+Our team of movement disorder specialists – a neurosurgeon, neuropsychologists, a nurse practitioner, and physical, speech and occupational therapists – conduct an in-depth evaluation before considering patients for deep brain stimulation.

 Is DBS for Me?

 When evaluating an individual for DBS therapy, our multidisciplinary team of experts considers these criteria:

 Intact cognitive function

 People who have dementia have difficulty tolerating the procedure and may have permanent worsening of cognitive function afterwards.
 People with minimal cognitive impairment may be considered on an individual basis.